 Financial expert David Bach coined the now-famous phrase “latte factor” more than a decade ago to illustrate the thousands of dollars you could save over time by giving up your daily latte.
 The phrase is akin to the common notion that little things add up.

 But we’re tired of the same old coffee-hating advice.
 If giving up your gourmet cold brew is non-negotiable (or not applicable), there’s still hope.
 Here are seven strategies that, combined, can help you save up to $5,000 in one year.

 Stick With Your Bank’s ATM

-Banks raked in billions of dollars in account fees last year.
-A serious chunk of that came from our own lazy tendency to use out-of-network ATMs.
+Banks rake in billions of dollars in account fees every year.
+A serious chunk of that comes from our own lazy tendency to use out-of-network ATMs.
 (I’m totally guilty of doing this.)
-The average ATM withdrawal fee surged by 5 percent in 2014, to $4.35, according to Bankrate.com.
+The average ATM withdrawal fee hit $4.69 in 2017, according to Bankrate.com.
 This includes the fee your bank charges you for using an out-of-network ATM and the ATM’s own fee.

 Avoid these fees altogether by using your bank’s mobile app to find the closest in-network ATM (most major banks offer this free tool).
 And take the longer walk if need be.
 Consider it good exercise.

 Like lattes, bottled water is a small expense that, over the long haul, can compromise your savings account.
 Water is free, after all, and by investing just $20 on a nice, BPA-free water bottle you can simultaneously fill up that piggy bank and help the environment.
 Win-win.